 The bill, which was written to include venues that hold NASCAR races and car auctions, was supposed to contain language that allowed venues with upward of 150,000 capacity to apply.
 It read “ONE HUNDRED FIFTY,” which loops in WestWorld (site of the annual Barrett-Jackson auction) and likely scores more places.
 An amendment was later filed to correct the wording, but the error was thought to have eroded support from the Native American gaming interests in the state.
 The support from Arizona’s 22 tribes had been a huge part of bringing any potential sports betting bill to the spotlight.

 The entire process of establishing sports betting in Arizona had been fraught with problems in the 2021 legislative session, too.
 A Senate proposal appeared to sink the whole thing earlier in the session when sports betting was tacked onto a bill that would legalize historical horse racing as a benefit to the state industry.
 That would not have been allowed under the existing tribal compact.

 In March of 2021, however, the Arizona House voted to pass HB2772 and the Senate passed a mirror bill to send both to Gov. Ducey.
 He signed them into law in April, alongside an updated tribal compact.
-Crucially, tribal leaders supported the bills, and sports betting is on its way to the Copper State.
+Crucially, tribal leaders supported the bills, and sports betting arrived on time and as planned in September 2021 to the Grand Canyon State.